Michael Bisping breaks down UFC 268’s biggest bouts

 Indy Sport: Usman has fought and won three times since beating Covington, evidencing clear improvements each time.
 Covington, meanwhile, has fought and won once.
 Which will be more beneficial here: Usman’s frequent activity, or Covington’s intense, specific training for this rematch?

 Bisping: For Usman, staying active was one of the best things he could have done.
 Covington has been out for a while, and when you’re inactive, you kind of stagnate.
 Every time you go through a fight champ, you improve; you learn about the psychology of the game, about yourself, you pick up on little nuances.
-Usman’s been flying and has a new coach now in Trevor Wittman, he’s knocking people out as well, his confidence has gone through the roof.
-I expect Usman to finish Covington again, but sooner than Round 5 this time.
+Usman’s been flying and has a new coach now in Trevor Wittman.
+He’s knocking people out as well; his confidence has gone through the roof.
+I expect Usman to finish Covington again, but sooner than round five this time.
 I truly believe Usman’s going to dominate.

 Indy Sport: Zhang made quite a few excuses after her loss to Namajunas.
 She blamed an early stoppage, then the crowd’s booing, then Chris Weidman’s nasty leg-break from earlier in the night.
 Are such excuses likely to prevent her from addressing the relevant issues from the first fight, or can they protect her confidence?